TOURS de FORCES

-In early February, with a special nod to snowbirds and others who find themselves in Florida during winter, TOURS de FORCES will spend three days examining America’s history-making and world-leading space program.
-FORCES’ Rob Kirchubel and experts from Purdue’s School of Aeronautics and Astronautics, local guides, and at least one Purdue astronaut will take guests to the Kennedy Space Center, the historic Apollo and Space Shuttle Complexes, and today’s Space X and Blue Origins facilities.
+With dates to be determined, TOURS de FORCES will spend two days examining America’s history-making and world-leading space program.
+FORCES’ Rob Kirchubel and experts from Purdue’s School of Aeronautics and Astronautics, local guides, and at least one Purdue astronaut will take guests to the Kennedy Space Center, the historic Apollo and Space Shuttle Complexes.
 Also scheduled: nighttime stargazing at the University of Central Florida’s nearby Robinson Observatory.
 Evenings can include stops at astronaut “watering holes,” and gentle sea breezes.

 Boiler Quiz: What brought together West Lafayette and Cape Canaveral?